 Where are we going?
 That’s a simple question in leadership, from followers to leaders.

-Regardless how you answer that, largely determined by how it has been answered in the last years with not many questions asked, it would be extremely healthy to pretend that you don’t have an answer and start form zero.
+Regardless of how you answer that, it’s largely determined by how it has been answered in previous years with not many questions being asked, it would be extremely healthy to pretend that you don’t have an answer and start form zero.
 Just pretend.
 Come on, you learnt that in kindergarten.

-Writing the headline is not more than projecting yourself in history.
+Writing the headline is not just about projecting yourself into history.
 And creating a history (and a story) is what it is all about.
 We construct history.
 Retrospective history is also constructive, not just based on facts – a topic for another day.
 But the news headline exercise could be taken very seriously and be a great hook and source of alignment for the team.

 Once you have that history constructed, leadership is easy (just kidding): it is seducing people to build that piece of collective history.
 With seducing, collective and history being the real keywords of leadership.